ExPairT-LLM: Exact Learning for LLM Code Selection by Pairwise Queries: Proofs

 \begin{proof} Let \(B\) be the event that the first program \({C}^*[1]\) is correct.
 By the law of total probability, $ \mathbb{P}(A) = \mathbb{P}(A \mid B)\,\mathbb{P}(B) + \mathbb{P}(A \mid \overline{B})\,\mathbb{P}(\overline{B}) $.
 Since the order of the programs in \({C}^*\) is uniformly random, $ \mathbb{P}(B) \;=\; \frac{\lvert {C}^*\rvert - d}{\lvert {C}^*\rvert} \text{\ ;}\quad \mathbb{P}(\overline{B}) \;=\; \frac{d}{\lvert {C}^*\rvert} $.
 Given~$B$, the probability of the oracle returning a differentiating input is the complementary probability of not returning a differentiating input for all incorrect programs.
 Since the queries are independent,

 Similarly, Substituting these terms into the law of total probability completes the proof. \end{proof}

-\fte* \begin{proof} We begin with the proof for the pairwise membership queries.
-We show that every two programs $p_i,p_j\in \mathcal{P}$ can be compared by a pairwise membership query, defined over their containing clusters $C_i$ and $C_j$, at most once.
+\fte* \begin{proof} Proof for the pairwise membership queries: We show that every two programs $p_i,p_j\in \mathcal{P}$ can be compared by a pairwise membership query, defined over their containing clusters $C_i$ and $C_j$, at most once.
 Thus, the maximal number of pairwise membership queries is ${|\mathcal{P}| \choose 2}$.
 Let $p_i$ and $p_j$ be programs that are compared by a pairwise membership query in some iteration.
 Since pairwise membership queries are between different clusters, $p_i$ and $p_j$ are not in the same cluster.
 Denote their clusters $C_i$ and $C_j$, respectively.
 At the end of this iteration, one cluster is selected as $C^*$, and all other clusters (including the programs they contain) are discarded.
 Thus, at least $p_i$ or $p_j$ cannot be compared to any other program in future iterations.
-Next, we show the proof for the pairwise equivalence queries.
-Consider $C^*$ in~\lineref{ln:flagf}.
-In the first iteration, $|C^*|\leq |\mathcal{P}|$ and starting from the second iteration, $|C^*|$ decreases by at least one, since the differentiating input leads to splitting the previous $C^*$.
-Since in every iteration \tool poses up to $|C^*|-1$ pairwise equivalence queries, it poses at most $\sum_{m=1}^{| \mathcal{P}|-1} m = \frac{|\mathcal{P}|(|\mathcal{P}|-1)}{2}={|\mathcal{P}| \choose 2}$ pairwise equivalence queries.